Lycan-KRL/snake-sfml/README.md

 - Pausing
 - Correcting the apple's flickering when updating the window

+# Controls
+Movements relies on arrow keys only.
+There are no walls, the snake loops around.
+Quit by pressing 'Q' or clicking the exit icon.
+If you lose the game, the window terminates immediately.

 # Tools used
 - SFML2 ( 32 - bit ) for Mingw
 - VS Code